 The euro is the currency of nineteen of twenty-seven European Union member states.
-After the United States dollar, it is the second most frequently traded in the FEM (Foreign Exchange Market).
+It plays a key role in global finance, and facts about the Euro show that after the United States dollar, it is the second most frequently traded in the FEM.
+(Foreign Exchange Market).

 The currency is also used for a few European microstates that are not members of the European Union; these states are, Akrotiri, Dhekelia, Montenegro, and Kosovo.
 It is the second-largest reserve currency in the world, and the second most globally traded, behind the U.S. dollar, yet again.